 If you’re looking for travel safety essentials, you can check out my Amazon store for a selection of must-have items that can enhance your safety and security while exploring Mexico.

 Beach Safety In Cabo San Lucas

 One of the main reasons Americans travel to Cabo San Lucas is to enjoy the warm weather and the relaxing beach.

 The beaches in Los Cabos do not have lifeguards, though most resorts have access to medical personnel.
 Travelers should be careful when they swim and not take any risks like jumping off rocks or swimming near coral.

-Finally, while I understand you are in Mexico and “dranking” is at the top of your to do list remember heat and too much alcohol does not mix well and can lead to massive dehydration.
+Finally, while I understand you are in Mexico and “dranking” is at the top of your to-do list remember the heat and too much alcohol do not mix well and can lead to massive dehydration.

 Avoid swimming at the beach when a black warning flag is posted.
 Cover your child with sunscreen or protective clothing before heading to the beach.

-You didn’t fly all of the way to Mexico to stay inside but please beware that Mexican rays are intense and can lead to a severe burn or sun poisoning, especially during the warmer spring and summer months.
+You didn’t fly to Mexico to stay inside but please beware that Mexican rays are intense and can lead to a severe burn or sun poisoning, especially during the warmer spring and summer months.

-The sun in Los Cabos is pretty strong and high in damaging UV rays.
+The sun in Cabos San Lucas is pretty strong and high in damaging UV rays.
 Stay hydrated and limit the amount of sun you get based on your skin type.

 • Staying in the shade as much as possible.